The Department of Entomology at Texas A&M University is pleased to announce the availability of travel grants for prospective PhD students.

-– Interview with faculty, meet staff and current graduate students
+- Interview with faculty and meet current graduate

-– Tour the department and campus to learn about available resources and facilities
+- Tour the campus to learn about resources and facilities

-Travel grant awardees will spend time together during their visit, thus gaining immediate insights into their future cohort.
+Travel grants will be awarded in early January with travel scheduled for February 1-4, 2023.
+Awardees will spend time together during their visit, thus gaining immediate insights into their future cohort.

 The Department of Entomology at Texas A&M has more than one hundred years of rich history and it is the largest Entomology program in the United States.
 It has a strong mixture of nationally and internationally recognized junior and senior faculty members working on a diverse range of basic and applied research, spanning genetics, genomics,